OneMadGypsy/serialz/README.md

 ____

-In `serialz.py` is a constant named `ROOT`.
-This is the name of the subfolder, within the CWD, that will be used to store serialized data.
-The default is "data".
+In `serialz.py`, `ROOT` is the name of the subfolder, within the CWD, that will be used to store serialized data.
+The default is: `ROOT = "data"`.
 Subfolders are created within `ROOT` directory, named after the `type` of the serializers subclass.
 Below are possible destinations, based on a serializer subclass named `Entity` with an `id` of `"default"`.

 | class         | destination                                            |
 |:------------- |:------------------------------------------------------ |